 What will churches need to do?

-· Plan to offer their online course (6 weekly sessions) to bereaved people in their locality (city or county) by the end of August.
+· Plan to offer their online course (6 weekly sessions) to bereaved people in their locality to start November or latest January.

 · Be willing to engage in the free training opportunities provided (see below).